bchcohenlab/CBIG-Pipeline-Docker/README.md

 ## **Building the image:**
 The image takes around 50 min to build if it is on a brand new machine In the dockerfile there is a command at the end to copy the freesurfer license into the image.
-The freesurfer license file is in the folder with the dockerfile That will need to be changed depending on the machine
+The freesurfer license file is in the folder with the dockerfile.
+That will need to be changed depending on the machine

 ## **Starting the container:**
 An example command to start the container in a bash is